Drumlanrig Castle

 Drumlanrig Castle is situated on the Queensberry Estate in Dumfries and Galloway, Scotland.
 The category A listed castle is the Dumfriesshire home of the Duke of Buccleuch and Queensberry.
 As of September 2023, the castle itself is open to the public during very limited times of the year, with the surroundings, such as the stableyard and adventure playground being open nearly all year round.
-Walking, hiking, and cycling routes are open all year long, unless officially closed due to unforeseen circumstances, such as in 2021 due damage inflicted by Storm Arwen.
+Walking, hiking, and cycling routes are open all year long, unless officially closed due to unforeseen circumstances, such as in 2021 due to damage inflicted by Storm Arwen.

 Construction

 The 'Pink Palace' of Drumlanrig, constructed between 1679 and 1689 from distinctive pink sandstone, is an example of late 17th-century Renaissance architecture.
 The first Duke of Queensberry, William Douglas, had the castle built on the site of an ancient Douglas stronghold overlooking the Nith Valley.
 The castle has 120 rooms, 17 turrets and four towers.

 In 1984, aerial photography revealed the outline of a substantial Roman fort some 350 yards to the southeast of Drumlanrig Castle.
 The fort was partially excavated in 2004 by the Time Team television programme.